 "Weed control without chemicals" may conjure up unpleasant thoughts of getting down on your hands and knees in the yard on a hot day and pulling out stubborn weeds by hand.
-But suppressing weed growth without compromising on your organic principles need not be so primitive, so mindless.
-In the resources to which I provide links below, I discuss a variety of measures to be used to keep plant pests from taking over your flower borders and other garden beds.
+But suppressing weed growth without compromising your organic principles need not be so primitive.
+Learn about a variety of measures to use to keep plant pests from taking over your vegetable gardens, flower borders, planting beds, and lawn areas.

-These measures should be used in conjunction with each other for optimal effectiveness.
-Weed removal without resorting to potentially dangerous chemical herbicides can be tough work, and I want you to work smarter, not harder.
-There is no need to revert to the Stone Age, right?
+Use these measures in conjunction with each other for best results.
+Weed removal without resorting to potentially dangerous chemical herbicides can be tough work.
+Learn how to work smarter, not harder.

 Laying the Foundation

-The first smart idea in a project of weed control without chemicals is to prepare the plot of ground in question.
+The first smart idea in a project of weed control without chemicals in gardens is to prepare the plot of ground in question.
 Just as in a construction project, laying a good foundation is of the utmost importance.
-In this context, by "foundation" I mean the state of the ground where your plants will be growing.
-Implement these ideas before you plant, so that you will get off to a smooth start in your project.
+In this context, "foundation" means the state of the ground where your plants will be growing (beyond its fertility, which is a separate issue).
+Put these ideas in place before you plant, so that you will get off to a smooth start on your project:

-- Lay landscape fabrics: For those in need of soil solarization (see above), installing landscape fabrics can be considered Step #2 in the project of weed control without chemicals.
-For those with less weedy properties, it is Step #1.
-I promised you above that weed control without chemicals would not mean going back to the Stone Age, and landscape fabrics are a case in point.
+- Lay landscape fabrics: For those in need of soil solarization, installing landscape fabrics can be considered step #2 in the project of weed control without chemicals.
+For those with less weedy properties, it is step #1.
+Weed control without chemicals should not mean going back to the Stone Age, and landscape fabrics are a case in point.
 These barriers are a hi-tech ally in the battle against weeds.
-Are they always a good choice?
-No. Does every gardener love using them?
-No. But if you are a beginner who adores gardening but hates weeding, you owe it to yourself to learn more about them.
-I advise experimenting with landscape fabrics to see what works for you (and what doesn't); personally, I find them most effective in shrub beds.
+They are not always a good choice, though.
+Not every gardener loves using them.
+But if you are a beginner who adores gardening but hates weeding, you owe it to yourself to learn more about them.
+Experiment with landscape fabrics to see where they work best (and where they present too many drawbacks).
+They are most effective in shrub beds.

-- Use garden mulch: As the final element in a good "foundation" for your bed of annuals, perennials or shrubs, you should apply garden mulch on top of the landscape fabric.
-Mulch comes in extremely handy not only when fighting weeds, but also unwanted grass.
-If you read my presentation on how to get rid of grass, you will see that mulch plays a role in several of the methods mentioned.
+- Use garden mulch: As the final element in a good foundation for your bed of annuals, perennials, or shrubs, apply garden mulch on top of the landscape fabric.
+Mulch comes in extremely handy not only when fighting the plants most commonly thought of as "weeds," but also unwanted grass.
+In fact, there are several different ways to use mulch to get rid of weedy grass.

 Many people skip right to mulching in their attempts to control weeds organically, but applying landscape fabric first will lengthen the life of your garden mulch, since it will not break down as quickly if it is not allowed to come into direct contact with the soil.